/weave

 - A

-brain_searchtag sweep of ALL stored corrections from the closing session (orc-correction + frustration-capture stores), read in full. - Item-by-item ACK on (a) the §EDITS application table and (b) the corrections list — the successor states each item and its current state in its own words.
+brain_searchtag sweep of ALL stored corrections from the closing session (orc-correction + frustration-capture stores), read in full. - Item-by-item ACK on (a) the §EDITS application table, (b) the corrections list, and (c) every BROKEN-OPEN registry row (§7) — the successor states each item and its current state in its own words. [g1:99 → 2026-06-21.md:47-48]

-Boot docs may summarize for orientation, but the summary MUST link the full weave doc and MANDATE the full read + ACK.
+Boot docs may summarize for orientation, but the summary MUST link the full weave doc and MANDATE the full read + ACK, and be dispatched as a one-line pointer (payload on disk, §2 pointer-brief law).
 A boot doc that relays only "the top things" is a relay failure — the dropped tail is exactly where re-violations come from.

 4e.
 Stale-at-write guards — facts go stale between audit and doc-write

 Two self-defects across consecutive runs, same class: a number or state that was true when audited but false when written (5 of 17 claims stale-at-write in one re-score).
-Three rules, all enforced at the moment a doc is WRITTEN:
+Rules, all enforced at the moment a doc is WRITTEN:

-"CI green" line in a ledger, retro, dashboard, or status board gets a fresh
+"OPEN" / "CI green" line in a ledger, retro, dashboard, or status board gets a

 - Status-board lines are OUTPUTS, not plans (specimen #0).
 Never write a checked box, a DONE line, or a result number before the step actually ran.
 The weave seat itself wrote "DONE 18:04 / 47 sessions" from the plan, not the output — struck in place.
 If the weave seat does this under no pressure at all, every status line needs the output in hand before the line exists.